 Community Service Reporting Instructions

-To report your Community Service hours, please complete the online form below.
+To report your Community Service hours, please complete the online form.
 Before you submit your hours, please review the information above for community service eligibility requirements.
 Any applicant who knowingly submits false or misleading information is ineligible to receive a Nevada Promise Scholarship.